Former U.S. Rep. Tom Price submits Senate resume

 But as a cabinet secretary, Price had a penchant for travel on private and military planes.
 The inspector general concluded he’d wasted at least $341,000 on such travel during his seven months as secretary.
 He abruptly left Trump’s cabinet – and has been mostly out of the public eye since.

-Now Governor Brian Kemp is seeking public applicants to replace Senator Johnny Isakson, who’s resigning due to health issues.
+Now Gov. Brian Kemp is seeking public applicants to replace Sen. Johnny Isakson, who’s resigning due to health issues.

 "What this is going to do is give the governor a lot of resumes, a lot of people who are interested for him to look at," Broun told 11Alive News.
 "And I’m sure I’m going to rise to the top of all those people for the simple reason that there’s no one in this state that has the record that I have."